meliache/geohashing.el/README.md

     M-x nearest-geohash-tomorrow

-And you will get the position and distance of the nearest geohash from the four graticules next nearest to your coordinates.
+And you will get the position and distance of the nearest geohash from the four graticules nearest to your coordinates.
 * * *

 ## Advance use